 There are many healthy fresh fruits and vegetables, pulses and seeds to help constipation.
 Fiber-rich diets increase stool weight and weight, soften and stimulate bowel movements.
 However, it is important for some people to tell your healthcare provider what is right for you because high fiber foods list for constipation can aggravate.

 It is also important to drink enough water.
 Keep in mind that increasing your fiber intake will increase your fluid requirements.
 Regular exercise is another important factor in improving constipation symptoms and developing healthy bowel habits.

 If you have constipation, gradually introduce some of the above foods can take into your diet and drink plenty of water and exercise to improve your stool consistency and overall comfort.

-So friends i hope this article is useful for you and please give me feedback i’m waiting. if you have any suggestion then please comment below. don’t forget to share with your loved one’s. in the next article i will discus with you are bananas good for constipation?
+So friends i hope this article is useful for you and please give me feedback I’m waiting. if you have any suggestions then please comment below. don’t forget to share with your loved ones. in the next article, I will discuss with you are bananas good for constipation?